Unifying supervised learning and VAEs -- coverage, systematics and goodness-of-fit in normalizing-flow based neural network models for astro-particle reconstructions: Goodness-of-Fit of the neural network model

-as the red curve.
-In addition, two other p-value distributions are depicted, where the same model is applied to events from dataset 2 and dataset 5.
-Dataset 2 contains additional events at the boundary of the detector, but is otherwise similar.
-Dataset 5 emulates muon tracks as $20$m track-like energy depositions with similar energy deposition than the point-like interactions.
-As can be seen, the p-value distribution for the training dataset is more or less symmetric around $0.5$, although a slight shift to larger p-values remains, possibly because the training result is located in a local optimum or not fully converged.
-Dataset 2 contains a peak for very low p-values, which is dominated by events at the boundary of the detector.
-An even stronger skew in the distribution is seen for muon tracks, whose signature is even more different on average than the training sample.
-This example is obtained with toy simulations that only qualitatively model a situation commonly encountered in neutrino telecopes.
-However, it illustrates that it is in principle possible to train an extended supervised model on a signal dataset, apply the resulting model to any data event, and based on the resulting p-value decide to keep the event or exclude it from further analysis.
+as the orange curve.
+In addition, two other p-value distributions are depicted, where the final trained model is applied to events from dataset 6 (shower-like uncontained) and dataset 7 (track-like).
+As can be seen, the p-value distribution for dataset 5 is not totally uniform, possibly because the individual PDFs have not all fully converged during training.
+In general, full convergence of all normalizing flows is indicated when the p-value distribution of the training dataset is fairly symmetric.
+Towards the beginning of the training process, the p-value distribution of the training dataset is still highly asymmetric.
+The p-value distribution of dataset 6, uncontained shower events, has a similar shape as contained showers, except it also contains a peak for p-values close to $1$.
+The events that pile up close to $1$ are events that lie outside the containment region, which are not part of the training dataset and therefore get such a bad goodness-of-fit.
+For dataset $7$, which contains track-like events, there is a skew in the distribution which extends over the whole p-value range and most events have a p-value close to $1$.
+Figure \ref{fig:goddness_of_fit_cut_effects} shows the effect of applying a cut that retains events with a p-value smaller than $0.99$.
+The training dataset is almost unchanged, while the cut removes most events outside the containment region for uncontained shower-like events.
+For track-like events, additionally events inside the detector are substantially reduced.
+The distribution of the number of photons per event in the lower row indicate that the events that remain for the track-like dataset are low energy events that have an intrinsically low information content and are with the given model not statistically separable to a low energy shower-like event.
+Therefore, a simple energy cut can remove those events and one would end up with a strong separation, in this example a complete background reduction above a certain energy threshold.
+An alternative is a cut on high-entropy events, which is possible with normalizing flows, since they allow to calculate the per-event differential entropy to arbitrary precision.
+This can also be seen in Fig. \ref{fig:gof_supplemantary} b).
+The higher energy shower has a visibly lower overall entropy.
+This example is obtained with toy simulations that only qualitatively model a situation commonly encountered in neutrino telescopes, in particular with a 2-d compared to a 3-d setting.
+However, with 400 detection modules and the inclusion of relevant effects like scattering, absorption and typical Cherenkov emission features, the data should broadly mimic a real world experiment like IceCube DeepCore \cite{deepcore} both in statistical and computational aspects.
+The result illustrates that it is in principle possible to train an extended supervised model on a signal dataset, apply the resulting model to any data event, and based on the resulting p-value decide to keep the event or exclude it from further analysis.
 The remaining events should be similar to events from the training sample, within uncertainties given by the training statistics and any included systematics.
-Besides such an application for data selection, it might also be interesting to study goodness-of-fit results for concrete data to Monte carlo comparisons or for data anomaly detection.
+A further second cut on an energy variable or the entropy should then be enough to yield a statistically optimal event selection for the given model.
+If the machine learning model is improved, for example by a better data encoding scheme or a more powerful normalizing flow, the p-value separation and thereby the final event selection should also improve.
+Besides such an application for data selection, it might also be interesting to study goodness-of-fit results for concrete data to Monte Carlo comparisons or for data anomaly detection.